zuiun/CongressCucuta/README.md

 ### Hungary, Elective Dictatorship: The Horthy Regency

-The end of the Great War and the so-called Trianon Trauma has brought Hungary to the edge of despair.
+The end of the Great War and the so-called Trianon Trauma have brought Hungary to the edge of despair.
 Miklós Horthy, an admiral without a fleet, now rules over a kingdom without a king, and the Anglophile regent has since been spurned by the British.
 All across Hungary, cries of "No, no, never!" and "Return everything!" echo in the halls of power, but Horthy remains cautious.